CityOfNewYork/CROL-Overview/README.md

-# City Record Online Workgroup
+# City Record Online Workgroup (CROW) - Parsing

+This is the main repository containing efforts pertaining to the parsing efforts of CROW.
+For Notice Schema development, see  https://github.com/CityOfNewYork/CROL-Schema
 Disclaimer.
 In case of conflicting document versions, please refer to documents mentioned in GitHub as the latest version.

 ## Important Docs